Steve and Julene with hats

 Planned to begin in the Spring of 2026, these walks will bring together survivors to reflect at significant sites of trauma and healing in Greater Boston.

 Workshops and retreats lead up to four to nine-month leadership development cohorts for survivors.
-These learning experiences support ecological conversion and a growing sense of belonging in our bodies, communities, and on planet Earth.
+These learning experiences support peace leadership, ecological conversion, and a growing sense of belonging in our bodies, communities, and on planet Earth.
 We will cultivate vital leadership capacities rooted in Nonviolent Communication, including mindfulness, empathy, heart-led decision making, and conflict transformation.

 Why ecology belongs in healing